-According to the National Retail Federation, a quarter of those those celebrating Valentine’s Day plan to give a “gift of experience” such as concert tickets or a day at the spa this year.
-And they may be on to something: with people spending an average $161.96, why not put that chunk of change to good use and make the gift a memorable one?
+According to the National Retail Federation, more than a quarter (28 percent) of Valentine’s Day shoppers plan to give a “gift of experience” such as concert tickets or a day at the spa this year.
+And they may be on to something: With people spending an average $196.31 (more than $30 up from 2019's $161.96), why not put that chunk of change to good use and make the gift a memorable one?

 “The best gifts are thoughtful, and even better are experiential gifts that deepen and expand your love.
 Regardless of how many years (or mere months) that you’ve been together, sharing an experience will make you two closer and more connected,” says relationship expert and dating coach Laurel House.